faresfares15/giga-messaging/Comments.md

 - Check the array typing problem when using the destruction operator "..." (e.g [Message, Message] is not assignable to type [Message])
 - Change the layout form for the users in the messages list to a Grid layout instead of Flex (note: the time's position is supposed to be consistent => far right)
 - Change the chat input from "text" to "text area"
+- Move the "Send" button inside the text input, and add an emojis button
+- Apply gradients to messages boxes, instead of uni-color backgrounds

 FUTURE FEATURES: